mzman88/bamoe91-enablement-lab/README.md

     - URL: http://localhost:8080/q/swagger-ui
     - Note that the REST endpoints are specific to the business process and have been automatically generated
 - Start a process instance
-    - Using Swagger and the `/hiring` **POST** endpoint, create a new process instance by clicking on `Try it out` and using the following input data:
+    - Using Swagger and the `/hiring` **POST** endpoint, create a new process instance by clicking on `Try it out` and using the following input data (Note that instead of using Swagger, you could use the cURL command line interface):
 ```json
 {
   "candidateData": {